freddyb/homepage/content/2025-12-why-sethtml.md

 This is not my work alone.
 The specification has been joint work with Anne van Kesteren, Tom Schuster, and Daniel Vogelheim.
-Lots of useful comments came from Krzysztof Kotowicz, Luke Warlow, Guillaume Weghsteen, and Mike West and likely others.
+Lots of useful comments came from Mario Heiderich, Krzysztof Kotowicz, Luke Warlow, Guillaume Weghsteen, and Mike West and likely others.